HL7/fhir-shorthand/input/pagecontent/index.md

   `* myCoding.version = "201801103"`

-* Set the 'type' element in a Signature:
+* Set the 'type' element of a Signature:

   `* type = urn:iso-astm:E1762-95:2013#1.2.840.10065.1.12.1.2 "Coauthor's Signature"`